google/node-sec-roadmap/chapter-5/oversight.md

 new feature, technical leads should engage specialists.
 Before shipping, they should circle back to double check the implementation.
-During rapid development though, developers should drive development
---- they may ask questions, and may receive feedback (solicited and not), but ought not have to halt work while they wait for reviews from specialists.
+During rapid development though, developers should drive development &mdash; they may ask questions, and may receive feedback (solicited and not), but ought not have to halt work while they wait for reviews from specialists.

 Some changes have a higher security impact than other, so some will require review by security specialists, but not most.